Nebraska Maternal Health Initiative

 Primary Goals

-To improve state-level maternal health data collection, surveillance, and access, by supporting the state’s data infrastructure and developing innovative ways of giving voice to the Black maternal health experience.
+To improve state-level maternal health data collection, surveillance, and access, by supporting the state’s data infrastructure.

-To promote and execute innovation in maternal health service delivery through the strengthening of our Doula Passage Program, thereby building a network of culturally competent birth workers to support our Black birthing people through their pregnancy-related journeys.
+To promote and execute innovation in maternal health service delivery through the strengthening of our Doula Passage Program, thereby building a network of culturally competent birth workers to support underserved populations through their pregnancy-related journeys.

 The Landscape